 JNDI defines the Attribute class for representing an attribute in a directory.
-An attribute consists of an attribute identifier (a string) and a set of attribute values, which can be any object in the Java programming language.
+An attribute consists of an attribute identifier (a string) and a set of attribute values, which can be any Java objects.
 There are also methods defined in the Attribute class for obtaining the attribute's definition and syntax definition from the directory's schema.